andreymartynenko98/AutoValue_Car_Price_Prediction_ML/README.md

    - Clearly calls out **three course concepts** applied in the analysis.
 Each concept should be explicitly labeled in the notebook (e.g., **Concept #1:** “When the dependent variable is skewed, evaluate with a confusion matrix and class‑wise metrics, not only accuracy.”).
 These must be **my own independent analysis**.
 2. A `README.md` (this file) summarizing the project, environment setup, how to run the notebook, and results.
 3. `requirements.txt` (and optional `environment.yml`) for reproducibility.
-4. The repository should be original work; do not reuse another student’s concepts or analysis.

-**Removed requirement.**
-- The original requirement to **create and upload a video** is **omitted**.
-All demonstration and explanations are provided inside the notebook and this README.

 ---